 All times are displayed in Eastern Canadian Time (ET).

 Register to become a VAST Member to receive the link to the VAST Google calendar and stay informed of upcoming events.
-Zoom links can be found in email notifications, on the VAST Slack page, and on the Google calendar.
+Zoom links will be included in email notifications and added to the Google calendar.

 • Seminars and workshop series: biweekly Thursdays 12-1 PM ET.